MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 * Completion of **Module 0 Lab 0 - Validate lab environment**
 * Completion of **Module 2 Lab 1 - Introduction to Common Data Service**
 * Campus Staff app created in **Module 3 Lab 2 – How to build a canvas app, part 2** (for testing)
+* John Doe contact created with a personal email address in **Module 3 Lab 4 - How to build a model-driven app** (for testing)

 Things to consider before you begin
 -----------------------------------